Master's Degree Programme in Futures Studies

 - development and planning officer in public administration.

-Master of Arts degree provides eligibility for scientific postgraduate degree studies.
+Master of Social Sciences degree provides eligibility for scientific postgraduate degree studies.
 Postgraduate degrees are doctoral and licentiate degrees.
 Degrees can be completed at the University of Turku or the graduates may choose to apply to any other university in Finland or abroad.

 Graduates from the Programme are eligible to apply for a position in the University of Turku Graduate School, UTUGS.
 The Graduate School consists of doctoral programmes, which cover all disciplines and doctoral candidates of the University.